 Besides the models we’ve created, we fully encourage you to use third-party models, systems, or frameworks such as SWOT, Ansoff’s Growth Strategy Matrix, BCG’s Growth-share matrix, Porter’s Value Chain theory, Porter’s Five Forces, Kaplan’s Balanced Scorecard, Osterwalder’s Business Model Canvas, McKinsey’s Three Horizons of Growth Model, PEST analysis, STP model, DOI model, and PR Smith’s SOSTAC model.
 We don’t mean to deny, dismiss, or displace any of them: they’ve prevailed because they still offer valuable insights.

-To learn more about all of these models and their application, and to use the ROUNDMAP™ MetaFramework within your organization or as part of your business practice, you’re invited to apply for a formal ROUNDMAP™ Certification Program.
+To learn more about all of these models and their application and use the ROUNDMAP™ MetaFramework within your organization or as part of your business practice, you’re invited to apply for a formal ROUNDMAP™ Certification Program.

 MIND THE GAPS